-Metabolism of the catecholamine neurotransmitters.
+Catabolism of the catecholamine neurotransmitters.
 Only clinically important enzymes are included in this diagram.
 The catabolic byproducts of the catecholamines, whose levels in the cerebrospinal fluid are indicative of defects in catabolism, are in blue underlined text.
-Abbreviations: TH = tyrosine hydroxylase, DHPR = dihydropteridine reductase, H2B = dihydrobiopterin, H4B = tetrahydrobiopterin, MAO = monoamine oxidase, COMT = catecholamine-O-methyltransferase, MHPG = 3-methoxy-4-hydroxyphenylglycol, DOPAC = dihydroxyphenylacetic acid.
+Abbreviations: TH = tyrosine hydroxylase, DHPR = dihydropteridine reductase, H2B = dihydrobiopterin (also abbreviated BH2), H4B = tetrahydrobiopterin (also abbreviated BH4), MAO = monoamine oxidase, COMT = catecholamine-O-methyltransferase, MHPG = 3-methoxy-4-hydroxyphenylglycol, DOPAC = dihydroxyphenylacetic acid.

 Serotonin (5-hydroxytryptamine, 5HT) is formed by the hydroxylation and decarboxylation of tryptophan (see also Specialized Products of Amino Acids).

 Pathway for serotonin synthesis from tryptophan.
-Abbreviations: THP = tryptophan hydroxylase, DHPR = dihydropteridine reductase, H2B = dihydrobiopterin, H4B = tetrahyrobiopterin, 5-HT = 5-hydroxytryptophan, AADC = aromatic L-amino acid decarboxylase.
+Abbreviations: THP = tryptophan hydroxylase, DHPR = dihydropteridine reductase, H2B = dihydrobiopterin, H4B = tetrahyrobiopterin, 5-HTP = 5-hydroxytryptophan, AADC = aromatic L-amino acid decarboxylase.

 The greatest concentration of 5HT (90%) is found in the enterochromaffin cells of the gastrointestinal tract.
 Most of the remainder of the body's 5HT is found in platelets and the CNS.
+Platelets themselves are incapable of synthesizing serotonin but acquire it from plasma via the action of the serotonin transporter (SLC6A4).
 The effects of 5HT are felt most prominently in the cardiovascular system, with additional effects in the respiratory system and the intestines.
 Vasoconstriction is a classic response to the administration of 5HT.